eProsima/Discovery-Server-docs/docs/installation/installation_windows.rst

 In order to use the Discovery Server tool, its necessary to have a compatible version of `eProsima Fast DDS <https://eprosima-fast-rtps.readthedocs.io/en/latest/>`__ installed (over release 2.0.2).

-*eProsima Fast DDS* dependencies as tinyxml must be accessible, either because *Fast DDS* was build-installed defining THIRDPARTY=ON or because those libraries have been specifically installed.
+*eProsima Fast DDS* dependencies as tinyxml must installed and accessible in the system.
 The cross-platform tool `colcon <https://colcon.readthedocs.io/en/released/>`__ was chosen to simplify the installation of the several mutually dependent `CMake <https://cmake.org/cmake/help/latest/>`__ projects.
 In order to use colcon, `Python3 <https://www.python.org/>`__ and `CMake <https://cmake.org/cmake/help/latest/>`__